vanzonr/rarray/README.md

 Jan 2014: Version 1.0: Code put on github

 Mar 2015: Version 1.1: Changed the text output format used to use newlines

+Feb 2017: Version 1.2: Added c++11 aliases rvector, rmatrix and
+                       rtensor.
+Eliminated the need for rarraymacros.h
+                       and rarraydelmacros.h in the installed version
+                       of rarray.

 Known Bugs
 ==========